 This smoked fish recipe is for a very tasty version of smoked haddock florentine.

 It's quite straight forward to make - how you poach the eggs is up to you, but I use a deep frying pan and add a splash of vinegar to the poaching water.
+Some people like to use a poaching pan with little cups.
+I have a tutorial showing you how to poach eggs.
+It's quite straightforward and you can make them in advance any time (not just for this recipe) and simply pop them into boiling water just before serving.

 Put the smoked fish into a shallow frying pan.
 Cover with cold water and add a bayleaf if you like.